caipre/iterex/_posts/2013/06/2013-06-14-magical-thinking.md

 I can't say how often I'll get a story up.
 It's been about five countries since the last update.
-But having read *Magical Thinking*, I'm inspired to write a bit more casually, which might mean the stories will come easier.
+But having read *Magical Thinking*, I'm inspired to write a bit more casually, which may mean the stories will come easier.

 And that inspiration might nearly justify carrying the book across a continent.